zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 which implies that the distance from the vacuum \\((\bm{n} - 1)\\) has an approximately linear relation with density.
 Similar [relations](https://en.wikipedia.org/wiki/Molar_refractivity) can be found for temperature, humidity and pressure.

 Continuous variations of the IOR pose an issue for path tracing.
 Typically, paths are composed of straight segments joined at scattering locations.
 Unfortunately, due to the [principle of least time](https://en.wikipedia.org/wiki/Fermat%27s_principle), continuously varying IOR forces photons to travel along [curved paths](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) that obey [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law).
 And since the IOR can have a spectral dependency, it can cause [dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)) not only at the interfaces, but also along the entire path.
-So, it's not too surprising that that most renderers ignore this behavior.
-For small density gradients and small distances, it's usually a valid approximation.
+So it is not too surprising that that most renderers ignore this behavior.
+For small density gradients and small distances, it is usually a valid approximation.
 On the other hand, for certain atmospheric effects, [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction) can make a non-negligible contribution.

 Transmittance \\(\bm{T}\\) is defined as the fraction of incident radiance transmitted along the shortest path between two points: